Landholder responsibilities

 Alert weeds

-Early detection is important so the plant is destroyed before it becomes a serious problem.
+Early detection is important, so the plant can be destroyed before it becomes a problem.
+Landholders must report alert weeds found on their property.

 Aquatic weeds